-When traveling with children, especially internationally during the holidays, finding something fun and age-appropriate for them to do can be a challenge.
-Fortunately, Quebec's largest city, Montreal, has many Easter activities that children can enjoy, and in 2018, the events take place from Friday, March 30 to Sunday, April 1.
+When traveling with children during the holidays, finding something fun and age-appropriate for them to do can be a challenge.
+Fortunately, Quebec's largest city, Montreal, has many Easter activities that children can enjoy.

 While many of Montreal's restaurants, shops, museums, and other kid-friendly attractions are closed over Easter weekend, there are still a number of great events and establishments that cater to families celebrating the holiday.
 From Easter egg hunts at area attractions like the Ecomuseum Zoo or the Grèvin Wax Museum to an extra sugary meal at one of the area's famous Sugar Shacks, Montreal offers a wide variety of activities and events geared toward children.

 If you're planning your family Easter vacation to Montreal, be sure to phone ahead, make reservations, and check the venues' websites for up-to-date information on special holiday hours of operation.

 01 of 08

 Now an area tradition, the Ecomuseum Zoo hosts an annual Easter egg hunt where kids are invited to hunt for treats and meet the "real" Easter Bunny, who will be doling out hugs and chocolates.

 During the event, this combination museum and zoo also offers assorted Easter-themed games as well as a chance for kids to be transformed into their favorite animal courtesy of an on-site makeup artist.
 Management insists that no child leaves empty-handed and recommends that families buy tickets online to avoid on-site ticket booth lineups.

 Easter at the Ecomuseum Zoo will take place on Saturday and Sunday of Easter weekend from 9 a.m. to 4 p.m.